 UK-based drug company AstraZeneca focuses on drugs that treat Type 2 diabetes, cancer and respiratory issues.
 The company’s first blockbuster drug was the numbing agent lidocaine, developed in 1948.
-But in the 2000s, it faced a number of scandals and litigation over its antipsychotic Seroquel.
+In 2020, AstraZeneca began developing a COVID-19 vaccine candidate, and it may be ready for use in early 2021.

 - Cardiovascular and metabolic diseases

 Several of AstraZeneca’s drugs brought in more than a billion in global sales for the drugmaker in 2019.
 Most of the revenue comes from the U.S.